darkdevilxy/NaturalSelection/README.md

-This game inspired from [Primer] [Simulating Natural Selection ] video on youtube.
+This game is inspired from [Primer] [Simulating Natural Selection ] video on youtube.